School of Humanities and Sciences

 Current Research and Scholarly Interestspolitical philosophy,ethics and economics, equality

-Dickason Professor in the Humanities and Professor of History
+Dickason Professor of the Humanities and Professor of History

 John L. Hinds Professor of the History of Science